mingshrp/CS3300_UnCAPTCHA/README.md

 ## Description
-A Chrome extension that automatically solves normal CAPTCHAs using the 2Captcha API.
+This is a Chrome extension that automatically solves normal CAPTCHAs using the [2Captcha API](https://2captcha.com)

 ## Installation